Myjokerins/Myjokerins/openmetadata-docs/content/main-concepts/metadata-standard/schemas/type/usageRequest.md

 # Usage Request

-*This schema defines type of table usage request used to publish the usage count on a perticular date*
+*This schema defines type of table usage request used to publish the usage count on a particular date*

 ## Properties